 Do you sell products to your clients?
 If so, how do you determine which products to recommend?
 Do you consider the scope of practice when determining what products are appropriate to suggest to your clients?

-I have always focused on promoting products that I have found to be of benefit to the client and that clearly fall within my area of expertise and licensing.
+I have always focused on promoting products that I have found to benefit the client and clearly fall within my area of expertise and licensing.
 While I appreciate the extra income product sales offer my practice, I have never been good at “sales” for the sake of sales.

 Fundamentally, massage therapists are service providers.
-We are not there to just serve the clients “wants.”
+We are not there to serve the clients' “wants.”
 Our job is to serve the client’s needs.
-Sometimes that means we have to say “No, sorry, I don’t think I should work deeper.” or have to explain why we are working on the anterior thoracic cage instead of that knot in their back.
-Finding that balance between meeting expectations and providing a therapy with lasting effects can be a hard line to hoe.
+Sometimes that means we have to say, “No, sorry, I don’t think I should work deeper.” or have to explain why we are working on the anterior thoracic cage instead of that knot in their back.
+Finding that balance between meeting expectations and providing therapy with lasting effects can be a hard line to hoe.
 The same goes for product sales.

 Neither of these therapists had any credentials that made them qualified to promote nutritional supplements.
-Additionally, if, as a client, I signed up to be a “partner,” how would that effect our client/therapist relationship?
-In both cases I found the entire experience disconcerting.
-No matter how you slice it, I was being “pitched” and it didn’t feel like it was for my benefit!
+Additionally, if, as a client, I signed up to be a “partner,” how would that affect our client/therapist relationship?
+In both cases, I found the entire experience disconcerting.
+No matter how you slice it, I was being “pitched,” and it didn’t feel like it was for my benefit!

-This experience reminded me how important it is to stay client focused in our practices.
-Our clients expect us to have their best interest at heart, anything less is a violation of that trust.
-It is also important to ensure we have the proper credentials to back up any recommendations offered we offer to clients.
+This experience reminded me of how important it is to stay client-focused in our practices.
+Our clients expect us to have their best interests at heart.
+Anything less is a violation of that trust.
+It is also important to ensure we have the proper credentials to back up any recommendations we offer to clients.